Local Plan: employment and industry review

 What happens next

-Following the examination, if the Inspector considers the Local Plan to be sound and that it meets all the legal and other requirements, it can be formally adopted.
+The Planning Inspector will submit his report on the Local Plan Employment and Industry Document to the Council, this will be made available on our website.
+If the Inspector considers the Local Plan to be sound and that it meets all the legal and other requirements, it can be formally adopted by the Council.

 If you would like more information, or are having trouble downloading any of the documents, please contact the Planning Policy Team.